antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

 - Confirming traffic from *any* pod in the whitelisted namespace

-As an example of the pitfall in this test, a network policy provider which, by default allowed all internamespaced traffic as whitelisted, would pass this test while violating the semantics of it.
+As an example of the pitfall in this test, a network policy provider which, by default allowed *all internamespaced traffic as whitelisted*, would pass this test while violating the semantics of it.

 ```